Royal Marines: Personnel

-The Royal Marines Commandos are an elite fighting force, they are part of the Naval Service and under the full command of the Fleet Commander.
-The rank structure of the Corps is similar to that of the British Army.
+The Royal Marines are part of His Majesty's Naval Service, alongside the Royal Navy and the Royal Fleet Auxiliary, and they are under the full command of the Fleet Commander.
+Despite that, the rank structure of the Royal Marines is the same as that of the British Army.
 Uniquely, in the Royal Marines, officers and all other ranks undergo initial, commando and specialist training together at the Commando Training Centre, Royal Marines (CTCRM).

-Since 2017 there has been no restriction on women applying, though as of 2022 none have passed the training.
-On average, 26,000 people apply to join the Royal Marines Commandos every year, but only 400 make it.
+On average, 26,000 men apply to join the Royal Marines Commandos every year, but only 400 make it.

-At its height in 1944 during the Second World War, more than 70,000 people served in the Royal Marines.
+At its height in 1944 during the Second World War, more than 70,000 men served in the Royal Marines.
 Following the Allied victory the Royal Marines were quickly reduced to a post-war strength of 13,000.
 When National Service was ended in 1960, the Marines were again reduced, but this time to an all Commando-trained force of 9,000 personnel.
 As of 1 January 2021, the Royal Marines had a strength of 5,968 Regulars, and a combined strength of 6,500 when including reserves.
-The Royal Marines are also the only British naval unit capable of conducting amphibious operations at brigade level.
+The Royal Marines are also the only British force element capable of conducting amphibious operations at brigade level.